 Gerard L. Eastman

-President of Investment Banking
+Vice Chairman of Investment Banking

-Gerard Eastman is President of investment banking for Bruderman Brothers, LLC.
+Gerard Eastman is Vice Chairman of investment banking for Bruderman Brothers, LLC.
 He has over 25 years of experience advising industrial, engineering, and technology companies on mergers & acquisitions, restructurings, and financing transactions.
 Mr. Eastman has advised a wide variety of multi-national companies including IBM, Lucent, Ford, Honeywell, Raytheon, EMC, United Technologies, Textron, and ADP.

 Mr. Eastman earned an MBA from Harvard Business School and a BS in electrical engineering from the Massachusetts Institute of Technology.
 He has served as a non-executive director of Nautilus from 2007 to 2009 and as a non-executive director of Spirent Communications from 2006 to 2010.